Nina M. Browner, MD

 - Dr. Browner's clinical interests focus on diagnosis and treatment of patients with Parkinson's disease and other movement disorders, including unusual movement disorders

-- Dr. Browner sees patients on Monday afternoons, and full day on Tuesdays and Wednesdays in the Neurology Clinic at the 1st floor of UNC Neuroscience Hospital.
+- Dr. Browner sees patients on Monday afternoons, and full day on Tuesdays and Wednesdays in the Neurology Clinic at the first floor of the UNC Neuroscience Hospital.

-- Her clinical research interests include movement disorders phenomenology, gait abnormalities in patients with Parkinson's disease and parkinsonism; functional MRI imaging in Parkinson's disease and parkinsonism, non-motor symptoms of Parkinson's disease
+- Her clinical research interests include movement disorders phenomenology, gait abnormalities in patients with Parkinson's disease and parkinsonism; functional MRI imaging in Parkinson's disease and parkinsonism, and non-motor symptoms of Parkinson's disease.

 Richard Murrow, MD